Skip to main content

 curl -O https://raw.githubusercontent.com/facebook/react-native/v0.76.0/packages/react-native/ReactAndroid/cmake-utils/default-app-setup/OnLoad.cpp

-1. Then, modify this file as it follows:
+1. Then, modify this file as follows:

 #include <DefaultComponentsRegistry.h>